eSVeeF/hierarchical-regime-trading-ml/README.md

 1. **Market Regime Detection**
    - **Stage 1:** A UMAP + GMM clustering model detects broad market regimes (e.g., Bull, Bear, Neutral, U.S. Bull Only).
-   - **Stage 2:** Within Bull regimes, a UMAP + Spectral Clustering model separates *Aggressive Bull* and *Defensive Bull* subregimes.
+   - **Stage 2:** Within Bull regime, a UMAP + Spectral Clustering model separates *Aggressive Bull* and *Defensive Bull* subregimes.

 2. **Strategy Profitability Prediction**
-   - For each day and strategy signal (e.g., SMA crossover or RSI trigger), features are computed from OHLCV data, technical indicators, and categorical context.
+   - For each day and strategy signal, Long/Short, (e.g., SMA crossover or RSI trigger), features are computed from OHLCV data, technical indicators, and categorical context such as trading asset, and regime-derived variables.
    - A **global neural network** learns general profitability patterns across assets.
    - **Fine-tuned regime-specific networks** adapt the model to each detected regime.

-The framework forecasts whether a given trading signal (Long/Short) is likely to be profitable over a 10-day horizon, accounting for regime context.
+The framework forecasts whether a given trading signal is likely to be profitable over a 10-day horizon.
 ---

 ## 🧠 Conceptual Pipeline